 Sustainability initiatives are among City Council’s top 10 priorities for the year as part of its mission to preserve a high quality of life for its local residents, businesses and visitors.
 On October 21, 2013, City Council adopted an ordinance restricting the provision of single-use disposable bags at grocery stores, pharmacies and convenience stores in Mill Valley.
 Encouraging the use of reusable bags is one example of the programs being implemented by the City to work toward the City's “Zero Waste” goal whereby no materials are landfilled, but instead fully recycled, repaired or reused by the year 2025.

-On August 5th, City Council directed City planners to move forward with drafting an ordinance that would restrict the provision of single-use disposable bags at most grocery stores, pharmacies and convenience stores and establish a five-cent fee for the provision of paper bags.
+This ordinance also establishes a five-cent fee for the provision of paper bags.
 The plastic bag restriction does not apply to product bags (e.g. bags for meats or produce) or bags provided to a customer for prescription medication.
 Customers may utilize any type of bag that they bring to the store themselves or may carrying away goods that are not placed in a bag, in lieu of using paper and/or reusable bags provided by the store.
-City staff intends to work with stores subject to the ordinance during the proposed sixty (60) day grace period to adequately notify customers and educate staff on transaction fees.

-This ordinance is part of the City's zero waste goal, wherein no materials are landfilled by the year 2020.
-The ordinance will be enforced 60 days after after adoption, and will be reviewed by City Council 6 months after adoption to review and consider amending the ordinance (such as raising the paper bag fee and/or applying the ordinance to other retail stores beyond grocery stores, pharmacies and convenience stores in Mill Valley).
+This ordinance will be reviewed by City Council approximately 6 months after adoption to reconsider the ordinance, including modifying the paper bag fee and/or applying the ordinance to other retail stores beyond grocery stores, pharmacies and convenience stores in Mill Valley.